-Department of Justice, Paper on National Security Agency Activities (2006)
+Department of Justice, Paper on National Security Agency Activities (2006)1

-Shortly after the attacks of September 11, 2001, President George W. Bush authorized the National Security Agency (NSA) to intercept international communications in and out of the United States of people linked to al Qaeda or other terrorist organizations.
-The NSA is the primary branch of the intelligence agencies that engages in electronic surveillance and code-breaking, but its normal sphere of operation is limited to communications outside the United States.
-Given that there was particular concern after September 11 that terrorists and their allies inside the United States were coordinating with and taking directives from leaders abroad, the program was designed to intercept and disrupt the planning of terrorist operations inside the United States.
-The program was disclosed to congressional leaders in both political parties and to the judges of the Foreign Intelligence Surveillance Court, which would normally grant warrants for such surveillance.
-Although there were some concerns expressed about the program, it went forward and was not made public more broadly until it was exposed in media reports in fall 2005.
+Shortly after the attacks of September 11, 2001, President George W. Bush authorized the National Security Agency (NSA) to intercept international communications in and out of the United States from people linked to al-Qaeda or other terrorist organizations.
+The NSA is the primary branch of the intelligence agencies that engages in electronic surveillance and code-breaking, but NSA operations are normally limited to communications outside the United States.
+President Bush and his advisors expanded the scope of NSA activities because they were convinced that terrorists and their allies inside the United States were coordinating with and taking directives from leaders abroad.
+The NSA surveillance program was disclosed to congressional leaders in both political parties and to the judges of the Foreign Intelligence Surveillance Court, which would normally grant warrants for such surveillance.
+Although some concerns were expressed about the program, the NSA began domestic surveillance and that mission was not made public more broadly until media reports in fall 2005.

-One legal obstacle to the program was the Foreign Intelligence Surveillance Act (FISA), which was adopted in 1978 after extensive post-Vietnam and post-Watergate debates over the proper scope and authority of covert and intelligence gathering activities by the federal government.
-The U.S. Supreme Court had held that the Fourth Amendment could protect against electronic surveillance by the government, but had refrained from deciding the scope of the president's constitutional power to authorize surveillance, either inside or outside the United States, of foreign powers for the purposes of protecting national security.
+The Foreign Intelligence Surveillance Act (FISA), which was adopted in 1978 after extensive post-Vietnam and post-Watergate debates over the proper scope and authority of covert and intelligence-gathering activities by the federal government, was the major legal obstacle to the NSA surveillance program.
+The U.S. Supreme Court had held that the Fourth Amendment limited electronic surveillance by the government, but had refrained from deciding the scope of the president's constitutional power to authorize surveillance, either inside or outside the United States, of foreign powers for the purposes of protecting national security.
 FISA provided a legal framework for electronic surveillance and other searches for foreign intelligence.
-FISA authorized the president to conduct warrantless surveillance of communications among foreign powers or in areas under the control of foreign powers, and it provided procedures for obtaining an order from the Foreign Intelligence Surveillance Court for national security surveillance in other circumstances (e.g., communications between a foreign power and an American citizen in the United States).
-But what the scope of FISA might be when it came into conflict with inherent presidential powers or during wartime were left uncertain.
-The Bush administration came to believe, however, that the FISA procedures were too restrictive and technologically antiquated to respond adequately to the problems posed by al Qaeda, and the administration credited it with exposing terrorist plots in both the United States and Britain.
+FISA authorized the president to conduct warrantless surveillance of communications among foreign powers or in areas under the control of foreign powers, and provided procedures for obtaining an order from the Foreign Intelligence Surveillance Court for national security surveillance in other circumstances (e.g., communications between a foreign power and an American citizen in the United States).
+But whether FISA conflicted with inherent presidential powers or presidential powers during wartime was left uncertain.
+The Bush administration believed that the FISA procedures were too restrictive and technologically antiquated to respond adequately to the problems posed by al-Qaeda.
+When the program became more public, government officials claimed that NSA surveillance had successfully exposed terrorist plots in both the United States and Britain.

 The program was initially supported by a classified opinion from the Office of Legal Counsel, but when the program was publicly revealed the administration produced new opinions suitable for public release.
+The following excerpt is from the Department of Defense justification of NSA surveillance.
+What constitutional justifications did the government give for the program?
+Which of these arguments concern presidential powers?
+Which concern individual rights?
+Can the two be neatly separated?

 As Congress expressly recognized in the AUMF [Authorization for Use of Military Force], "the President has authority under the Constitution to take action to deter and prevent acts of international terrorism against the United States," especially in the context of the current conflict.
 Article II of the Constitution vests in the President all executive power of the United States, including the power to act as Commander in Chief of the Armed Forces, and authority over the conduct of the Nation's foreign affairs.
-As the Supreme Court has explained, "[t]he President is the sole organ of the nation in its external relations, and its sole representative with foreign nations."
-United States v.
-Curtiss-Wright Export Corp.
-(1936).
-In this way, the Constitution grants President inherent power to protect the Nation from foreign attack, see, e.g., The Prize Cases (1863), and to protect national security information, see, e.g., Department of the Navy v.
-Egan (1988).

-&lt;sup>1 Excerpt from U.S. Department of Justice, "Legal Authorities Supporting the Activities of the National Security Agency Described by the President," January 19, 2006.
+1 Excerpt from U.S. Department of Justice, "Legal Authorities Supporting the Activities of the National Security Agency Described by the President," January 19, 2006.